rom-p/picoprintf/README.md

 ## macOS
 to build for native CPU:

-`clang picoprintf.c picotest.c -Os -Wl,-map,pico.map`
+`clang picoprintf.c picoatox.c picotest.c -Os -Wl,-map,pico.map`

 calculate the size of the module: